-In this study different type of paper has been reviewed and tried to fuscous on type of floods, characteristics of peak discharge, Flood duration and recession, Flood damage, Global warming and its effects on floods in Bangladesh, and also future implications.
+In this study, different types of paper have been reviewed and tried to focus on type of floods, characteristics of peak discharge, flood duration and recession, flood damage, global warming and its effects on floods in Bangladesh, and also future implications.

-There are four types of flood in Bagladesh: Flash flood; Riverine floods; Rain floods and Storm surge.
+There are four types of flood in Bangladesh: flash flood; riverine floods; rain floods and storm surge.
 The area flooded in Bangladesh during the period 1954-1999 shown that more area inundated in Bangladesh during the period 1980-1999 than that of the period 1960-1980.
 Therefore, estimates of flood damage were also high in recent decades due to depth and duration of flooding.
 The characteristics of peak discharges of the Ganges, Brahmaputra and Meghna rivers are unique in terms of magnitude and timing of occurrence.
 Precipitation patterns of the river basins highly influence their characteristics.
 For example, although the basin area of the Brahmaputra River is about half of that of the Ganges River, mean annual peak discharge of the former is considerably higher than the latter.
 In 1998, the peak discharges in the Brahmaputra and Ganges occurred only 2 days apart.
 A similar simultaneous occurrence of peak flows of the two rivers also occurred in 1988 that also caused a devastating flood.
-The magnitudes of peakdischarges of the major rivers were almost equal in 1998 and 1988; longer duration of floods in 1998 was attributed to drainage congestion around the confluence of the Ganges and Brahmaputra rivers caused by high tidal activity and subsequent backwater effect.
+The magnitudes of peak discharges of the major rivers were almost equal in 1998 and 1988; longer duration of floods in 1998 was attributed to drainage congestion around the confluence of the Ganges and Brahmaputra rivers caused by high tidal activity and subsequent backwater effect.
 During the period 1954-1999, floods killed 11,571 people in Bangladesh, of which 7109 people were killed during the floods of 1987,1987 and 1988 (Mirza et al., 2002).

 A sensitivity analysis for 20-year floods for the Ganges, Brahmaputra and Meghna rivers demonstrates a range of possibilities of changes in probability of flood occurrences for various GCM scenarios.
 The analysis further demonstrates that possible changes in these probabilities of occurrences are not consistent for the three large rivers.
-CSRIO9 model indicate the largest possible increases in peak discharge of the Ganges River basin compared to others models.
-For Bharmaputra river basin the GFDL model project the highest increase in precipitation and The HadCM2 model for Meghna river basin which is the wettest river basin among the three.
+CSRIO9 model indicate the largest possible increases in peak discharge of the Ganges River basin compared to other models.
+For Brahmaputra river basin the GFDL model project the highest increase in precipitation and The HadCM2 model for Meghna river basin which is the wettest river basin among the three.
 Mean annual precipitation is 3.5 times higher than the Ganges and about 1.5 times higher than the Brahmaputra.
 The largest changes in probability are expected for the Brahmaputra and Meghna rivers.
 This implies a greater risk in flood planning and management in Bangladesh in future.